Preston Uranium Project Highlights:

 - If carried to completion, a tripartite joint venture would be formed being 70% as to Azincourt and 30% as equally divided between Skyharbour and Clean Commodities

-- Approx. $5 million in previous exploration expenditures on the Preston Project over the past three years of which Skyharbour has only had to fund less than $1 million
+- Approx. $5 million in previous exploration expenditures on the Preston Project over the past three years of which Skyharbour has only had to fund $1 million

 - Fifteen high-priority drill target areas associated with eight prospective exploration corridors have been successfully delineated through this extensive geophysics and ground evaluation